Highlights of Visits Before Moving Onto the Homestead

 Grandma Harris tested the rope swing in August 2005.

 This was before she slipped on a trail and broke her ankle.
-Still, she wants
+Still, she came back!

 Time to recharge!